ParasolJS/parasol-es/parasol-docs.md

 ```

 #### Reset brushes <a name="brush-reset"></a>
 While brushes can be cleared on an individual basis by just clicking the respective axis outside of the extents, we find that it is also convenient to have a method for clearing them all simultaneously.
-This very straightforward since there is already a function `brushReset()` in the _parallel-coordinates_ library.
+This is straightforward since there is already a function `brushReset()` in the _parallel-coordinates_ library.
 In addition to calling this function on both plot variables, we need only clear the functionally-global variables and restore the grid.
 This is implemented with a button click as follows:
 ```javascript
 // create button
 <button id="brush_reset">Reset Brushes</button>